Aspen University: History

-Foundation

 The university was founded during the 1960s as the International Academy.
 In 1987, the International Academy established the Information Institute and changed the school's name to the International School of Information Management (ISIM), focusing on emerging information technologies.
 In 2003, ISIM changed its name to Aspen University.

-Recent history
+Patrick Spada was the founder of Aspen University and Served as its chairman, President and CEO until 2011.

 Effective March 12, 2014, Aspen University's RN to BSN Program received CCNE accreditation.

 In 2021, Aspen University in Arizona had nursing exam pass rates that were below the state standards.
 In 2022, students filed a class action suit, claiming the school had violated Arizona's Consumer Fraud Act.

 In 2022, Aspen University suspended new enrollments to its pre-licensure nursing programs in Florida, Georgia, Tennessee and Texas.

 Accreditation

 Aspen University is accredited by the Distance Education Accrediting Commission (DEAC).
-The Distance Education Accrediting Commission (DEAC) is listed by the U.S. Department of Education as a nationally recognized accrediting agency, and is a recognized member of the Council for Higher Education Accreditation (CHEA).